Chefs at Home: Butter Vadouvan Halibut

 - 4 ounces (1 stick) unsalted butter, cubed

-- 1 pound halibut filet, cut into two pieces
+- 1 pound halibut filet, cut into two to three pieces

 Put all ingredients in a blender and blend until smooth.
 To emulsify the mixture, add the oil in a slow stream to the mixture and blend until smooth.

-Put all ingredients except the ghee in a blender and blend until smooth.
+Put onions, garlic, chili and ginger in a blender and blend until smooth.

 Heat the ghee in a medium sauce pan.
 When it’s melted and hot, add the blended base.
-Cook on medium high for 10 mins, stirring occasionally.
+Cook on medium-high for 10 minutes, stirring occasionally.

 Add cream, then gradually whisk in butter, letting the cubes melt into the sauce before adding more.
 Stir until incorporated.
 Salt to taste.